aledelmastro/tesi/OpenTripPlanner/docs/sandbox/MapboxVectorTilesApi.md

 The tiles can be fetched from `/otp/routers/{routerId}/vectorTiles/{layers}/{z}/{x}/{y}.pbf`, where `layers` is a comma separated list of layer names from the configuration.

 ### Configuration
-To enable this you need to add the feature `SandboxAPIMapboxVectorTilesApi` in `otp-config.json`.
+To enable this you need to add the featureDescription `SandboxAPIMapboxVectorTilesApi` in `otp-config.json`.

-The feature must be configured in `router-config.json` as follows
+The featureDescription must be configured in `router-config.json` as follows

 ```
 {